 The tuning procedure begins at the dock on a calm day, with the rig slack.
 By slack I mean all turnbuckles loose and the wire loose to the touch with the exception of the forestays.
 With a slack rig it's difficult to set either forestay, as tightening them will just bend the mast forward as every other rigging component is slack.

 Before we do anything else, take a look at the way the mast sits in the tabernacle.
+Step off the boat and put yourself in a place on either port or starboard, where you can see the mast from base to masthead.
+Look to see if it's straight up and down.
 Make sure the base of the mast at the step is hard against the rear of tabernacle.
 I neglected to check this when I first began adjusting and never could get enough tension on my backstays.
 I called in our area's prominent rigger and he pronounced the rig fine, and cautioned against over tightening the rigging.
 It wasn't until I was in a conversation with the owner of a Catalac 9M about my problem that he indicated to take a look at the mast base.
 He was right, I had a 5 degree mast rake.
 I corrected this and my problem was solved.
 I don't blame the rigger, as I don't believe he gets many calls about catamarans with deck stepped masts.
 I actually ended up buying a long thick bolt that fits the mast lowering slot at the base of the mast and the coresponding hole in the rear of the tabernacle.
 This gets inserted and tightened after raising the mast.

 Next, detach the topping lift from the boom and shorten it's length so that it's bitter end is just above where the main halyard attaches to the mainsail.
 Tie the end of a tape measure to the bitter end of the topping lift.
 Now mark a spot on the rail of each hull even with the mast.
 Stretch the tape measure to each spot you've marked and take note of the measurement.
 The cap stays (upper shrouds) are tensioned next and are tightened hand tightened first, keeping an eye on our tape measure.
 Then use a short wrench to tighten, until we feel increasingly difficult resistance.
 Stop at this point.
 Using the tape, insure that both port and starboard have the same measurement.